euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 In order to simplify the implementation of this check, the `impersonateLock` mutex is locked while invoking a collateral vault during the `impersonate` flow.
 While locked, no accounts' collateral or controller sets can be modified.

-Additionally, during an impersonation, the CVC cannot be re-entered via `call`, `batch`, `impersonate`, or `permit`.
+Additionally, during an impersonation, the EVC cannot be re-entered via `call`, `batch`, `impersonate`, or `permit`.

 #### Extra Information

-The execution context also indicates some extra information, which could be useful if a contract wants to know extra information about the CVC's authentication.
+The execution context also indicates some extra information, which could be useful if a contract wants to know extra information about the EVC's authentication.
 This includes information about simulation, operator, and permit status.

 ### Simulations

-The CVC also supports executing batches in a "simulation" mode.
+The EVC also supports executing batches in a "simulation" mode.
 This is only intended to be invoked "off-chain", and is useful for user interfaces because they can show the user what the expected outcome of a sequence of operations will be.

 Simulations work by actually performing the requested operations but then reverting, which (if called on-chain) reverts all the effects.
 Although simple in principle, there are a number of design elements involved: